sudheeshkatkam/nlpclass-fall2013/site/assignments/a1prob.md

 root: "../"
 ---

-**Due: Monday, February 7, 12pm**
+**Due: Thursday, Sept 19.
+Written portion by 2pm, programming by noon**

 This assignment is based on problems 1-5 of [Jason Eisner](http://www.cs.jhu.edu/~jason/)'s [language modeling homework](https://18d120ec-a-e22e9223-s-sites.googlegroups.com/a/utcompling.com/nlp-s11/assignments/homework-1/eisner_lm_homework.pdf?attachauth=ANoY7crnvOj8DTMuEPniMbpaM6TsNW7G1t807GXUnn8-rZO14f7G_L8KTzU4c0c5E5rhcL0WVmS_yyfTN5B045b9SyrXABL8vTbH9ydSWRFcO8PbwlgbDqSbmYKa6VQk4evqMOfM12ArQ9VzhWd-SeHA6xkhiMFxULD7bAUkY5_bb3yIMj10NSm5lnUo_xIpoJy9kv8v6C2lh3sztweVkqhRJy0XfT0rCNbU8lJfp5RayzYAx0yLMDKeLfTrVQBYRoEnBaFwzr_P&attredirects=0) plus a small programming problem (problem 6).
 Many thanks to Jason E. for making this and other materials for teaching NLP available!

 * Answers to problems 1-4 should be hand-written or printed and handed in before class.
+* Problems 5-6 should be turned in via GitHub.

 You are welcome to consult books that cover probability theory, such as DeGroot and Schervish or the appendices of [Cormen et al](http://www.amazon.com/Introduction-Algorithms-Thomas-H-Cormen/dp/0262032937), as well as the slides on probability from Dickinson, Eisner and Martin.
 Also, usage of Wikipedia in conjunction with the course readings, notes and assignments is acceptable (especially if you learn something from it).
 For this assignment, it may be helpful to consult the following: [Algebra of sets](http://en.wikipedia.org/wiki/Algebra_of_sets) (especially if you're rusty on set theory) and [Bayes' theorem](http://en.wikipedia.org/wiki/Bayes%27_theorem) which is not extensively discussed in Jurafsy & Martin.

-There are 70 points total in this assignment.
+There are 100 points total in this assignment.
 Point values for each problem/sub-problem are given below.

+## Overview

+The programming portion of this assignment is meant to help you work with computing probabilities and to put in place code that you will use in subsequent assignments.

+In the root of your repository, create a file called `Assignment1_README.md` that contains:
+* A short overview of what you've done
+* A list of files relevant to this assignment
+* Any commands needed to demonstrate your programs

+We will grade whatever code is pushed to your GitHub repository at noon on the due date.
+If your assignment will be late, please send an email by noon to both me (dhg@cs.utexas.edu) and Lewis (lewfish@cs.utexas.edu) or else we will simply grade what is there.